Frequently Asked Questions

 Are there any dangerous plants or animals?

-Plants: We have both poison oak and stinging nettle.
+Both poison oak and stinging nettle grow at Muir Woods.
 With poison oak, as the saying goes, "leaves of three, let them be."
 If you stay on the lower trails, you are unlikely to encounter either.
 If you will hike further in the woods, ask a ranger to show you a picture of what to avoid.

-Animals: Our animals are safe for the most part, but can become dangerous if they are sick, injured, or harassed.
+Wild animals can become dangerous if they are sick, injured, or harassed.
 Do not approach wildlife, no matter how small and harmless it appears.
 An animal that allows you to approach it is more likely to be sick and dangerous.
 While there have been mountain lion sightings nearby, they have not been seen in Muir Woods itself.
 The most dangerous animal in the park is the yellow jacket.
 If you have known allergic reactions to bee stings, please bring your medication.
 Ticks are present and may carry Lyme disease.
 Rodent droppings may contain Hantavirus.
 West Nile Virus has been detected in the San Francisco Bay Area (though Mosquitos are rare in Muir Woods).
 To help protect yourself from all animals, do not feed them, and dispose of trash properly.

 Can I get married in Muir Woods?